Louis-Nicolas Davout: Napoleonic Wars

-In 1810 he was sent to Hamburg when Jean Baptiste Jules Bernadotte left for Sweden; Davout was entrusted by Napoleon with the task of organizing the "corps of observation of the Elbe", which would become the gigantic army with which Napoleon invaded Russia in 1812.
+In 1810 he was sent to Hamburg when Marshal Jean Baptiste Jules Bernadotte left for Sweden; Davout was entrusted by Napoleon with the task of organizing the "corps of observation of the Elbe", which would become the gigantic army with which Napoleon invaded Russia in 1812.
 In this, he commanded the I Corps, the strongest corps, numbering over 70,000.
 On 1 July he left Vilnius.
 On the order of Napoleon Davout secretly took over the command of Jérôme Bonaparte, occupied Minsk but had lost a third of his men due to sickness and desertion.
 Davout went very far in humiliating the 33rd regiment, which was no exception.
 He defeated the Russians at Mohilev before he joined the main army at Smolensk, with which he continued throughout the campaign.
-During the retreat from Moscow he conducted the rear guard, which was deemed too slow by the emperor, and was replaced by Marshal Michel Ney in the Battle of Vyazma.
-His inability to hold out against Mikhail Miloradovich in the Battle of Krasnoi, threatened his forces with destruction, until the arrival of the Old Guard led by Édouard Mortier.
+During the retreat from Moscow he conducted the rear guard, which was exhausted by food shortage and deemed too slow by the emperor, so Davout was replaced by Marshal Michel Ney in the Battle of Vyazma.
+His inability to hold out against general Mikhail Miloradovich in the Battle of Krasnoi, threatened his forces with destruction, until the arrival of the Old Guard led by Édouard Mortier.
 Davout managed to successfully cross the Losvinka brook, albeit at the cost of his rearguard's sacrifice.
 Davout's jammed carriages, fell into the hands of the Cossacks.
 Among the booty captured by the Russians were Davout's war chest, a plethora of maps of the Middle East, Central Asia and India, and Davout's Marshal baton.
-The loss of his baton led him into disgrace and he would not meet with the emperor again until his return from Elba.
+The loss of his baton led him into disgrace and he would not meet with the Emperor again until his return from Elba.

 In April 1813, on his return from Russia with 4,000, the remains of 70,000 men, Davout commanded the military district of Hamburg and Dirk van Hogendorp left.
 (The French had initially been driven out by the Russians in March 1813.)
 He defended the poorly fortified and provisioned city, through the long Siege of Hamburg, only surrendering on direct order by King Louis XVIII, who had come to the throne after Napoleon's abdication in April 1814.
 The French restored their authority with many reprisals among the population.
 During the siege, he expelled up to 25,000 of Hamburg's poorest citizens out of the city into the cold winter, many of whom perished of cold and starvation.
 Between 1806 and 1814, when the French occupation came to an end by Davout's surrender, the population decreased by nearly one-half, to 55,000.